jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 .# Abstract
 IPv4 can’t live on the Internet forever and it is unrealistic to wait for a natural ‘death’.
 We need to set a fixed date to shut IPv4 down.
-The goals is to remove IPv4 global routing on the Internet and to remove all IPv4 registrations entries in the IANA registries.
+The goals is to remove IPv4 global routing on the Internet and to remove all IPv4 registrations entries in the IANA registry, the root zone and TLDs.
 The goal is to enforce implementation of IPv6 and to have a single protocol Internet, easy to manage and operate.
 The scope is the public Internet and not internal networks.
 Enterprise and organization that want to use IPv4 internally can do so forever.
 One good method to force change is to set a date by which we can drive human behaviour to implement IPv6.
 The date is April 4, 2024.